A Learning-based Framework for Topology-Preserving Segmentation using Quasiconformal Mappings: Experiment

-\textbf{Resources and Parameters} All models are trained for $300$ epochs with a learning rate of $0.00001$ using RMSprop optimizer.
-A batch size of $8$ is used for experiments on KiTS21 and BTCV and $16$ is used for experiments on ACDC.
-The models are trained on a CentOS 8.1 central cluster computing node with two Intel Xeon Gold 5220R 24-core CPU and two NVIDIA V100 Tensor Core GPU.
-The weighting parameters $\lambda_{Dice}$, $\lambda_{Jac}$ and $\lambda_{Lap}$ are set to be $1.0$,$1.0$ and $0.01$ respectively, unless specifically indicated.
+\textbf{Computing resources and Parameters} All models were trained for $300$ epochs using RMSprop optimizer with a learning rate of $1\times 10^{-5}$.
+For experiments on KiTS21 and BTCV, a batch size of $8$ was used, while a batch size of $16$ was used for experiments on ACDC.
+The models were trained on a CentOS 8.1 central cluster computing node with two Intel Xeon Gold 5220R 24-core CPUs and one NVIDIA A100 Tensor Core GPUs.
+In the supervised segmentation, the weighting parameters $\lambda_{Jac}$ and $\lambda_{Lap}$ were set to be $1.0$ and $0.01$, respectively, unless otherwise specified.